ewaldmire/ascender/docs/docsite/rst/administration/security_best_practices.rst

 Minimizing the access to system administrative accounts is crucial for maintaining a secure system.
 A system administrator/root user can access, edit, and disrupt any system application.
 Keep the number of people/accounts with root access to as small of a group as possible.
 Do not give out `sudo` to `root` or `awx` (awx user) to untrusted users.
 Know that when restricting administrative access via mechanisms like `sudo`, that restricting to a certain set of commands may still give a wide range of access.
 Any command that allows for execution of a shell or arbitrary shell commands, or any command that can change files on the system, is fundamentally equivalent to full root access.

-In an Ascender context, any Ascender ‘system administrator’ or ‘superuser’ account can edit, change, and update any inventory or automation definition in Ascender.
-Restrict this to the minimum set of users possible for low-level Ascender configuration and disaster recovery only.
+In an climber context, any climber ‘system administrator’ or ‘superuser’ account can edit, change, and update any inventory or automation definition in climber.
+Restrict this to the minimum set of users possible for low-level climber configuration and disaster recovery only.

 Minimize local system access
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Ascender, when used with best practices, should not require local user access except for administrative purposes.
-Non-administrator users should not have access to the Ascender system.
+climber, when used with best practices, should not require local user access except for administrative purposes.
+Non-administrator users should not have access to the climber system.

 Remove access to credentials from users
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If an automation credential is only stored in Ascender, it can be further secured.
+If an automation credential is only stored in climber, it can be further secured.
 Services such as OpenSSH can be configured to only allow credentials on connections from specific addresses.
 Credentials used by automation can be different than credentials used by system administrators for disaster-recovery or other ad-hoc management, allowing for easier auditing.

 Enforce separation of duties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^